Retail trends in 2023Find out

 These days, people aren’t necessarily looking for something to buy.
 With more consumers going online to discover something new, inspiration is playing an increasingly important role in retail purchases.

-It’s a retail trend primarily driven by younger shoppers, with social media ads now the top way Gen Z find new brands and products – even beating out search engines.
+It’s a retail trend primarily driven by younger shoppers, with social media ads being the top way Gen Z find new brands and products.
+In fact, the difference between social media ad discovery and search engine discovery within this generation has grown from 5% in Q1 2021, to 12% in 2024.
 We all know social platforms are packed with tempting opportunities to buy, and luxury buyers in particular can be swayed by a well-placed “Buy now” button.

 With older consumers starting to follow suit, retailers should optimize their ad targeting across the board to entice shoppers to buy on a whim.
 People want to be inspired.